Katie Holmes, Jamie Foxx Relationship: Tom Cruise's Ex-Wife Wanted To Marry Foxx Four Years Ago?

 “I have no knowledge of Jamie with Katie at all.
 I’ve never seen them together, he’s never told me he’s dating her.”

-Even after Claudia’s retraction, the rumors about Katie and Jamie did not stop to surface online.
-There were several speculations about Katie’s alleged pregnancy, the engagement rumors and Suri’s involvement in their life.
+Even after Claudia’s retraction, the rumors about Katie and Jamie did not stop surfacing online.
+There were several speculations about Katie’s alleged pregnancy, the engagement rumors, and Suri’s involvement in their life.

-There are latest speculations that suggest Katie wanted to marry Jamie Foxx four years ago.
+There are speculations that suggest Katie wanted to marry Jamie Foxx four years ago.
 An insider revealed to Life & Style that after the recent pictures leaked online, the Academy award-winning actor sat down with his close friends and shared his plans of asking Katie to marry him and he could not wait to give Suri a younger brother or sister.

 Another insider revealed to the outlet that the 49-year-old Jamie allegedly proposed to Katie in February this year.